oliviermilla/superseeder/README.md

 Description
 -----------
-Superseeder allows you to easily seed your Rails application from sheet files (.csv, .xls, .xlsx, etc.).
+Easily seed your Rails models from sheet files (.csv, .xls, .xlsx, etc.), including relations.
-Superseeder supports seeding `ActiveRecord` and `Mongoid` relations.

-Common Use Case
+Use Case
 -----------
-In your Rails application, create a `db/seeds/data` folder, add seed files in your favorite format.
+Create a `db/seeds/data` folder.
+Add seed files in your favorite format.
-The naming convention is `models.(csv|xls|xlsx)`.

 In `db/seeds/seeds.rb`: